ADV3NTMUSIC/ADV3NT-Music-Marketplace/README.md

 ## 🔒 Security & Compliance

 - **Hardened RLS:** Every table is protected by strict Row Level Security with a hardened search path.
-- **MFA/Sudo Mode:** Backend enforces AAL2 for sensitive operations, such as modifying payout addresses or disabling security features.
+- **MFA/Sudo Mode:** Backend enforces AAL2 (multi-factor) for sensitive operations, such as modifying payout addresses or claiming high-value assets.
-- **Asset Protection:** High-quality master files are stored in private Supabase buckets with on-demand ZIP packaging via a server-side packaging service.
+- **Asset Protection:** Master audio files are stored in private Supabase buckets with an on-demand packaging service to generate secure ZIP bundles for owners.

 ---